 E-cigarettes, also known as electronic nicotine delivery systems (ENDS) or vaping, are electronic devices that heat liquids and produce water vapor or aerosols that are harmful to a person due to the substances they contain.
 The U.S. Surgeon General reports that the aerosol from e-cigarettes is not harmless water vapor and that it contains destructive and potentially harmful substances such as nicotine, ultrafine particles, volatile organic compounds, cancer-causing chemicals, and heavy metals (Centers for Disease Control and Prevention (CDC), 2021a; U.S. Department of Health and Human Services, 2012).
 Some e-cigarettes have even been found to contain formaldehyde and a flavoring chemical known as diacetyl, which can cause inflammation in the smallest part of the airways in the lungs (Dobbs et al., 2017).
 According to the CDC (2020), as of February 2020 vaping resulted in 2,807 hospitalizations, 68 of which resulted in death, due to E-cigarettes or Vaping Product Use-Associated Lung Injury (EVALI).
 It is reported that 61% of EVALI patients are between 18 and 34 years old (CDC, 2021a).

 Vaping is a growing public health crisis not only across the United States but in Indiana.
 In the state of Indiana and among students at Purdue University in West Lafayette, vaping has also increased.
 According to the Indiana Youth Tobacco Survey in 2018, 18.5% of high school students in Indiana reported use of e-cigarettes on at least one day in the past 30 days (Indiana Department of Health, 2021).
 There has been an increasing prevalence of vaping among college students since 2016.
 In 2016, the prevalence of vaping was 6.1%, increasing to 16% in 2018 and 18.7% in 2019 (Institute for Research on Addictive Behavior, 2021).
-According to the 2021 Indiana College Substance Use Survey, the prevalence of vaping among college students in 2020 decreased to 16.9% but remains elevated.
+According to the 2021 Indiana College Substance Use Survey, the prevalence of vaping among college students in 2020 decreased to 16.9%, but remains elevated.
 Of the students who reported using e-cigarettes, 49.7% began use before college and 50.3% reported initiating e-cigarette use after starting college.
 Other results from this survey showed that 16.9% of Purdue students had vaped nicotine in the past month and 28.6% of students reported using vaping for the flavors (Institute for Research on Addictive Behavior, 2021).
 These findings support the need for interventions prior to and after starting college to decrease vaping use.

 According to Katz et al., (2019) college students reported confusion regarding health risks related to use of e-cigarettes and viewed casual use as fun and social, whereas everyday use had a negative stigma.
 Research has indicated that students affiliated with fraternities and sororities have higher rate of use of tobacco products including e-cigarettes (Ickes et al., 2021; Soule et al., 2019).
 Thus, it is important for providers working with college students and universities to increase their focus on decreasing the use of vaping products and creating policy to help decrease vaping prevalence.